 Digital and Virtual Substations, What are They?
-Instructor: Alexandre Piatniczka, Schneider Electric substations, their significance in modern power systems, and their alignment with the IEC 61850 standard.
+Instructor: Alexandre Piatniczka, Schneider

+Explore the concepts of digital and virtual substations, their significance in modern power systems, and their alignment with the IEC 61850 standard.
 Consider how utilities can benefit from these technologies to achieve enhanced measurement accuracy, reduced operational and capital expenses, improved system availability, and increased safety.